 By Donna Bulseco

-Just a few months into 2018, we have witnessed history: a march on our nation’s capital organized by the Parkland students, each one more determined than the next to enact change in the current gun laws.
+We have witnessed history: a march on our nation’s capital organized by the Parkland students, each one more determined than the next to enact change in the current gun laws.
 Others who came to the March for Our Lives demonstration in Washington D.C. spoke out with eloquence and authority as well, like Naomi Wadler from Virginia, there to represent African-American girls who were victims of gun violence.
 “My friends and I might be 11, but we know what’s right and wrong,” said Wadler, emphatically.
 That poise inspired us to listen attentively and applaud the call for change, and consider how we, as parents, can raise our children to care in this same principled and passionate way.
 Especially now, in our era of #metoo revelations and the gun debate, we seek strategies to teach our kids morality and kindness.

 Writer Isabel Gonzalez-Whitaker has been wrestling with how to discuss the new normal with her son Beck, 5.
 Having just moved with her family from New York City to Memphis, “we now live in a state where there’s a different dialogue about guns,” says Gonzalez-Whitaker, a freelance journalist.
 She sorts out her concerns by talking it through with others and “cultivating a community of people who do parenting well,” an effective way, say psychologists, to understand your own motivations and feelings about raising children.
 These talks give her the emotional grounding to be “measured and specific” in her language when she speaks with Beck, saying, for example, “This [Nerf gun] is a toy, you play with it here, but if you see a gun, you never touch it and you find an adult.”
 She also does her due diligence before playdates, calling parents to ask frankly whether it’s a household with guns and if the guns are locked up.
 Her questions have been “received with understanding.”